zdavidmm/FantasySite/README.md

 This repository contains a simple fantasy baseball challenge site that helps run a "runs 0–13" competition.
 Participants are randomly assigned MLB teams and the site tracks which run totals each team achieves throughout the season.
+The user interface is built with React and styled with a dark theme reminiscent of DraftKings.

 ## Setup